devwdougherty/daily-code-buffer-workshop-spring-microservice-full/README.md

 # WORKSHOP DailyCodeBuffer - SpringBoot Microservices with Eureka and API Gateway

-This code and projects are based on tutorial from: [Microservices using SpringBoot | Full Example](https://youtu.be/BnknNTN8icw)
+This code and projects are based on a tutorial from [Microservices using SpringBoot | Full Example](https://youtu.be/BnknNTN8icw)

 # Project Structure